 The Teen Mentorship Program pairs teens ages 16-18 with area professionals working on a production at the Des Moines Community Playhouse for the duration of a production.
 You will get the opportunity to gain marketable theatre experience as well as make connections in the Des Moines theatre community.
 Opportunities include working as an assistant lighting designer and learning how to translate a director’s vision into light and shadows, as well as hang and focus lights, and program a light board.
 Or, train as an assistant stage manager and learn how to lead production meetings, write rehearsal reports, and call a show.
 The possibilities are endless!
 It’s the perfect opportunity to get a deep dive into an area of theatre you’ve always been interested in.
-To apply, fill out an application available here.

 Frequently Asked Questions

 A: It depends on the role.
 Generally, you can expect to spend around 15 hours a week on your mentorship for the duration of the rehearsal process, but schedules are ultimately set by the mentors.